mikeofqyn/TelnetSerial/README.md

  # A Serial+Telnet Class.

- Extends Print, writes to Serial and/or Telnet connection they are available Reads from whichever has input, Serial first.
+ Extends Print, writes to Serial and/or Telnet connection when they are available Reads from whichever has input, Serial first.
 Use with care, simultaneous inputs will get intermixed.